 - Check that the vehicle has a current warrant of fitness (WOF).
 Private sellers have the option of selling a vehicle without a warrant, provided the car is clearly identified for sale “as is, where is”.

 - Check with the police to make sure the car isn’t registered as stolen.
 Ask the seller for proof of identity.

 - Get a mechanical check done on the vehicle.
-See “Where to go for more support” at the end of this chapter.
+See “Where to go for more support” at the end of this page.